neighborhoods/KojoWorkerDecoratorComponent/README.md

 ### Proxy

 The Worker will not be used by Kōjō directly.
 Kōjō will use a Proxy, which will build the Worker with the desired decorators.
-Kōjō will provide the Proxy with its API services, which are forwarded to the worker.
+Kōjō will provide the Proxy with its API services, which are made available for dependency injection using [synthetic services](https://symfony.com/doc/current/service_container/synthetic_services.html).
+If you're interested you can read more about Kōjō API service injection [here](docs/KojoApiServiceInjection.md).
 The Proxy might use the [Neighborhoods Container Builder](https://github.com/neighborhoods/DependencyInjectionContainerBuilderComponent), as shown below, to obtain the builder for the worker and decorators.
 The decorators and worker can use dependency injection, while the Proxy cannot.

 ``` php